DavidS-Repo/SkyGridx/README.md

 ## Permissions:

+(**Default all**)
 - `sg.tpr`: Allows teleportation to Overworld, Nether, and End using the `/tpr [world]` command.
-(Default all)
 - `sg.tpr.overworld`: Grants permission to use the `/tpro` command for teleportation in the Overworld.
-(Default all)
 - `sg.tpr.nether`: Grants permission to use the `/tprn` command for teleportation in the Nether.
-(Default all)
 - `sg.tpr.end`: Enables usage of the `/tpre` command for teleportation in the End.

-(Default all)
+(**Default OP**)
 - `sg.tpr.*`: Provides access to all teleportation commands.
-(Default OP)
 - `sg.fogon`: Allows enabling fog using the `/fogon` command.
-(Default OP)
 - `sg.fogoff`: Allows disabling fog with the `/fogoff` command.
-(Default OP)
 - `sg.eclogson`: Grants permission to enable Event Control logging using `/eclogson`.
-(Default OP)
 - `sg.eclogsoff`: Grants permission to disable Event Control logging using `/eclogsoff`.
-(Default OP)
 - `sg.pregen`: Grants permission to use the pre-generation command with customizable parameters.
-(Default OP)
 - `sg.pregenoff`: Grants permission to disable pre-generation using the `/pregenoff` command.
-(Default OP)
 - `sg.patch`: Allows patching files to update materials and entities to another version.
-(Default OP)
 - `sg.regen`: Grants permission to regenerate all loaded chunks using the `/regen` command.
-(Default OP)
 - `sg.*`: Provides access to all SkyGrid commands.
-(Default OP)

 ## Installation Instructions